| www.superzeko.net |

 p.
 69

 DĀR AL-SULH.
-Besides dār al-harb and dār al-Islām [q.v.], some schools of canon law recognize the existence of a third division, dār al-sulh, or al `ahd, which is not under Muslim rule, yet is in tributary relationship to Islām - sulhan, "by agreement”, being generally used in canon law as the opposite of `anwatan "by force”.
+Besides dār al-harb and dār al-Islām [q.v.], some schools of canon law recognize the existence of a third division, dār al-sulh, or al `ahd, which is not under Muslim rule, yet is in tributary relationship to Islām - sulhan, "by agreement, being generally used in canon law as the opposite of `anwatan "by force.
 The two historical examples of such a status, and the origin, apparently, of the whole conception, are Najrān and Nubia.
 With the Christian population of Najrān Muhammad himself entered on treaty relationships, guaranteeing their safety and laying on them a certain tribute, regarded by some afterwards as kharāj and by others as jizya [q.v.] (cf. on the whole story Balādhurī, Futūh, ed. de Goeje p.
 63 sq.; Sprenger, Leben Mohammads, iii.
 502 sq.).
 In the course of events, and because of their position within Arabia, this protection for the people of Najrān amounted to very little.
 The case of Nubia was somewhat different.
 By their skill with the bow the Nubians were able to hold off the Muslim attack and to maintain their independence for centuries.
 In consequence, `Abd Allāh b.
 Sa`d entered into treaty (`ahd) with them, not requiring the head-tax (jizya) but only a certain tribute in slaves.
 Others, however, evidently disliking the implication that there could be any territory in a status of neither Islām nor war, and therefore outside of Muslim conquest, maintained that this was not really a sulh or `ahd but only a truce (hudna) and an arrangement for an exchange of commodities (Balādhurī, Futūh, ed. de Goeje, p.
 236 sq.; Weil, Gesch. d.
 Chalifen, i.
 16 sq.; Lane-Poole [following Maqrīzī], Hist. of Egypt, p.
 21 sq.; Torrey [transl. from Ibn `Abd al-Hakam], in Yale Bibl. and Sem.
 Studies, p.
 307 sq.).
 This conception in some vague form was probably also the basis on which treaty relations with Christian states were accepted as possible; the presents sent by such states would then be regarded as kharāj.
 The constitutional situation on the matter is thus formally laid down by Māwardī.
 All territories, into the control of which, in different degrees of directness, Muslims come, fall into three divisions: (i.) those taken by force of arms; (ii.) those taken without fighting after the flight of their previous owners; (iii.) those taken by treaty (sulh).
 The last divides again into two, according as the title to the soil is (a) vested in the Muslim people as a waqf, or (b) remains with the original owners.
 In the first case the original owners can remain in actual possession, becoming dhimmīs [q.v.], and paying kharāj and jizya and the land becoming dār al-Islām [q.v.].
 In the second case, (b), the terms of the treaty are that the owners retain their lands and pay a kharāj from their produce; that this kharāj is regarded as a jizya which falls away when they embrace Islām; that their country is neither dār al-Islām nor dār al-harb [q.v.] but dār al-sulh (otherwise called dār al-`ahd); and that their lands are absolutely their own to sell or pledge.
 When these pass to a Muslim, kharāj can no longer be collected.
 This condition of the owners holds so long as they observe the requirements of the treaty, and the jizya cannot be collected from them as they are not in a dār al-Islām.
 Abū Hanīfa, however, held that by the treaty their country had become a dār al-Islām and they were dhimmīs and should pay the jizya.
 As to what was the situation, if they broke the treaty after entering into it, there was dispute between the schools.
 Al-Shāfi`ī held that if their territory was then conquered, it came into the category (i. above) of territory taken by force; and if it was not conquered, it became a dār al-harb.
 Abū Hanīfa, however, held that if there was a Muslim in their territory, or if a Muslim country came between their territory and a dār al-harb, then their territory was a dār al-Islām and they were rebel, (bughāt).
 If neither of these conditions held, then it was a dār al-harb.
 But others maintained that it was a dār al-harb in both cases (Māwardī, Ahkām al-sultānīva, ed.
 Cairo 1208, p.
 131 sq.).
 But that this situation was anomalous and ambiguous, appears plainly.
 Māwardī himself, when reckoning the lands of Islām (bilād al-Islām), includes among them this dār al-sulh (ibid., p.
 150 and 164), and Balādhurī, when dealing with the rules of kharāj, makes no mention of this distinction.

-If you want, send a comment to:
+If you want, send a comment to: |